 Measure Name Түре Considerations & Description PTS PROVIDE SHARED FLEET OF VEHICLES Programmatic Provide a shared vehicle available for use by employees or residents.
 1 PROVIDE CAR SHARE PARKING SPACE Programmatic Contract with car-share provider (such as Zipcar) to place vehicles on site for use by car-share provider's customers.
-1 OFFER SUBSIDIZED CAR-SHARING MEMBERSHIPS Programmatic Offer subsidized car-share memberships - covering the cost of membership, at a minimum) to every resident or employee for using carshare.
+1 OFFER SUBSIDIZED CAR-SHARING MEMBERSHIPS Programmatic Offer subsidized car-share memberships - covering the cost of membership, at a minimum) to every resident or employee for using car-share.
 Car-share vehicles must be located on-site or within a quarter-mile walking distance.
-2 OFFER COMPLIMENTARY BIKESHARE Programmatic MEMBERSHIP OR PASSES Offer complimentary Bikeshare membership to each employee or building tenant that wishes to obtain one.
+2 OFFER COMPLIMENTARY BIKESHARE MEMBERSHIP OR PASSES Programmatic Offer complimentary Bikeshare membership to each employee or building tenant that wishes to obtain one.
 2 EMERGENCY RIDE HOME PROGRAM Programmatic Establish an Emergency Ride Home program for employees who do not drive to work.
 Contact the Greater Madison MPO RoundTrip program for assistance with program set up.
-PROVIDE A SHUTTLE BUS Programmatic Provide a complementary shuttle services for employees or resident.
-3 points for shuttles circulating within one-mile radius of the site or providing service to major transit hubs or facilitating a complete trip.
-(Not applicable for residential uses) PROVIDE VANPOOL Programmatic After ensuring that such a service is not duplicative of existing vanpool offerings (state Vanpool), establish and maintain a vanpool program for residents or employees.
-(Not applicable for residential uses) 3 Intrastructure Coordinate with the operator of the existing bike share network to pay for and install a bike share station within 1⁄4 mile of the project.
+2 PROVIDE A SHUTTLE Provide a complementary shuttle services for employees or re 3 Provide Vanpool Programmatic After ensuring that such a service is not duplicative of existing vanpool offerings (state Vanpool), establish and maintain a vanpool program for residents or employees.
+(Not applicable for residential uses) INSTALL A BIKE SHARE STATION Infrastructure Coordinate with the operator of the existing bike share network to pay for and install a bike share station within 1⁄4 mile of the project.
 6